 And just so you don’t have to scroll too far…. here’s the after!

-We installed a budget-friendly subway tile surround with a little detail to keep it from being too basic.
-I am usually not a big fan of the tile niche, but this tub had very little “deck space” and I knew that we needed to have something for the kids to keep all their potions for practical purposes.
+We installed a budget-friendly subway shower tile surround with a little detail to keep it from being too basic.
+I am usually not a big fan of the wall tile niche, but this tub had very little “deck space” and I knew that we needed to have something for the kids to keep all their potions for practical purposes.
 I framed out the niche with this bullnose tile trim and I’m so pleased with how it came out!

-For the floor, I chose a (budget-friendly!) black and white ceramic basket weave to tie in with the shower trim detail.
+For the floor, I chose a (budget-friendly!) black and white ceramic basket weave bathroom floor tile to tie in with the shower trim detail.
 To keep the floor from looking too busy, I used a white grout that minimizes the contrast.
 I chose this grout that is supposed to be very stain-resistant … I will keep you posted on that!

 To keep the room from being just ‘the purple room’ I brought in some DIY art and DIY’ed a shower curtain to add a bit of contrasting colour.
 It really helped break up the purple and I love the added detail.

 I also brought in a healthy dose of brass in the vintage style new lighting, the DIY aged brass doorknob (a Facebook Marketplace find!) and the hooks and toilet paper holder I found on Etsy.
 The warm undertones of the aged brass looks so good against the purple.

 This space doesn’t have a ton of modern elements in it so I brought in a more modern black arched mirror from Umbra.
 I love the touch of black and a bit of modern feel it brings to this fairly vintage-looking bathroom.